 Subtly, she held her palms up for a second, shrugged her shoulders slightly, and went about her business.
 (The international sign for “What the hell, go ahead if you want to.”)
 I photographed her as she brought in her bright dry towels.
 She was perfect.

-Turning to cross the street, I faced a line of cars waiting and realized that I had been standing in the middle of the road.
+Turning to cross the street, I faced a line of cars waiting and realized that I had been standing in the middle of the street.
 Meeting her eyes again I bowed in thanks as if we had just danced together.
 Bowing back to me, she flashed a grateful, slightly flirtatious grin.

 No one had honked at me; they were not glaring at me from behind their windshields.
-In fact all the drivers were smiling.
+In fact, all the drivers were smiling.
 They had all seen my interaction with this woman and had politely waited until we had finished our dance.

 As they drove by nodding in approval, I walked on having formed my opinion about Portugal that would prove to be true for my entire time there.
-The Portuguese are good people, gracious, polite and incredibly nice.
+The Portuguese are good people, gracious, polite, and incredibly nice.
 I knew I was going to love this place.